All About Nursing Instructors and Professors

 Nursing Professor Definition Demonstrate and teach patient care in classroom and clinical units to nursing students.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-Things a Nursing Professor Should Know How to Do
+What Every Nursing Professor Should Know

 When polled, Nursing Instructors and Professors say the following skills are most frequently used in their jobs: